 El Vigía may be tucked away, but its location is beautiful nonetheless.
 It can be found at the shores of the Luján River.
 This creates a tropical atmosphere, which is perfectly complemented by today’s weather conditions.

 Just like the park’s other coasters, El Vigía is a standard model.
 In this case, we’re talking about a large Tivoli coaster manufactured by Zierer.
-This ride can be found at many amusement parks, but it’s almost never integrated an impressive artificial mountain.
+This ride can be found at many amusement parks, but it’s almost never integrated in an artificial mountain.
 I think that this is one of the better looking Zierers in the world and those happy passengers in the next photo seem to agree.

 I’d almost call this the Argentinian version of Big Thunder Mountain Railroad.
+Almost.

 Parque de la Costa is Argentina’s largest and (probably) best amusement park.
 From my perspective, that’s a little sad.
-The park is rather small, theming is limited and most attractions are very standard.
+The park is rather small, theming is limited and most attractions are standard.
 From a coaster enthusiast’s point of view, I could state that the park lacks a few signature attractions.
-However, Argentina just doesn’t have the rollercoaster culture we know in Europe, Asia and North-America.
+However, Argentina just doesn’t have the roller coaster culture we know in Europe, Asia and North-America.
 I probably won’t come back, but I’m very glad I paid a visit to Parque de la Costa.
 The overall atmosphere is perfect and local visitors seem to enjoy the park a lot.
 That’s what counts, right?

 Interested in reports about Argentina’s natural beauty?
 Then please check the Dutch part of my website for following photo reports: